-Learning the Piano as an Adult
+Learning a Musical Instrument as an Adult

 You can play the piano as an adult beginner!
 I'm going to give you all the encouragement you need to do what you've always wanted, play a musical instrument.
 Look at that piano.
 Isn't it just inviting you to have a go?
 If you have lots of determination you will succeed.

-Have a Go: Beginning to Play the Piano
+Beginning to Play the Piano

 Enthusiasm is more important than talent.
 Get to that piano and have a go.
 In the middle of the keyboard, that's all those black and white keys, find two black keys in a group.
 No, not three in a group.
 To the left of the two black keys is a white key.
-This is middle C. Put the outer side of your right hand thumb on middle C. Next, having firmly pressed down middle C, use your thumb as a hammer, then use your next finger to press down the next note.
+This is middle C. Put the outer side of your right-hand thumb on middle C. Next, having firmly pressed down middle C, use your thumb as a hammer, then use your next finger to press down the next note.
 This is D.

 Guess what your next finger presses, E. Next comes F, then G is played with the last two fingers.
 If you play up and down these notes, you are playing a five-finger exercise.
 Now put your left-hand thumb on that same middle C and, moving in a mirror of the first exercise, move down to B, A, G and F.

 Now just experiment playing anything and listening to the sounds you make.
 A book may help you, or you may find you can make progress just "playing by ear."
 Whichever suits you, the secret is to practise, practise, practise.
 The most important thing a teacher can say to you is, "Just play that again."
 Good luck.

-Hints for Playing the Piano
+Hint for Playing the Piano

 It is important to use your hands correctly from the start.
 You will then have better progress and enjoy playing more